NIC Logo

 • 2.7 Applies toner/astringent

-• 2.8 Items to be disinfected, soiled linens, and trash are disposed of in a correct manner throughout section
+• 2.9 Items to be disinfected, soiled linens, and trash are disposed of in correct containers throughout section

 Proctor - Verbal Instructions: Read if all candidates have stepped back to indicate they have completed the section before the timing has elapsed: